lucasduartes/dummyjson-api-quality-suite/PLAN.md

 9. Implement and run the `Search`, `Categories`, and `Pagination` children of `03 - Search Filtering and Pagination`, using relational assertions rather than fixed catalog values.
 10. Implement undocumented negative-input characterization cases in `04 - Error Handling`.
 Baseline behavior must be recorded in `docs/api-observations.md` before pinning any observed status or error shape.
 11. Validate the collection against the Postman v2.1 schema, run each changed nested folder, its affected parent folder, then the complete collection.
 Review for secret leakage and false-positive patterns.
-12. Add package/CI/reporting artifacts only in a later explicitly authorized phase.
+12. Maintain the authorized npm/Newman execution and JUnit-reporting foundation without adding unrelated CI-provider workflows.

-## Completion criteria for the future implementation
+## Completion criteria

 - Every matrix row maps to at least one request/test and is runnable.
 - All P0 folders and then the full suite pass against a documented or explicitly baselined expectation.